 |The public sector can offer bigger contracts than the private sector, which is particularly important for smaller businesses.|

 |Since the public sector needs to get the best deal, this encourages competition in the market, meaning your business has a greater chance of being considered for each opportunity|

-Total government spending in 2014-15 across the UK was £733bn, accounting for all central and local government expenditure, salaries, pensions, expenses and so on.
+Total government spending in 2016-17 was £796bn, accounting for all central and local government expenditure, salaries, pensions, expenses and so on.